 As it stands now, amenorrhea–or the loss of three consecutive menstrual cycles–is a diagnostic criterion for anorexia nervosa.
 Individuals who have not lost their periods are diagnosed with eating disorder not otherwise specified (EDNOS).
 A problematic catch-all diagnosis that makes up the majority of those diagnosed with eating disorders.
 I’ve discussed some of the problems with the EDNOS diagnosis elsewhere, …

 Recovery from an eating disorder is really hard.
 Unfortunately, the negative effects of that occur as a result of the eating disorder often persist long after recovery.
 It is hard to undo the mental and psychological aspects of anorexia or bulimia nervosa, but it may be just as hard, if not impossible, to undo the damage done to body.

 What are some of the long-term health effects of eating disorders?
 What do patients with eating disorders – recovered or not – have to live with, for years, often decades, after recovery?

 A really common consequence of anorexia nervosa is osteoporosis: thinning of bone tissue and loss of bone density.
 Unlike delayed gastric emptying - another consequence of EDs - which can make every meal a nightmare (particularly for someone recovering from an eating disorder): acid reflux, stomach pain and abdominal bloating are just some of the symptoms, bone density loss is easy to overlook.
 You don’t feel its effects (not initially, anyway), you probably wouldn’t even know it is happening.
-Many are unaware of just how quickly bone health can deteriorate and …
+Many are unaware of just how quickly bone health …